Table of Contents

 Deal risks that quietly lower your multiple

-- Messy revenue recognition: weak billing controls reduce trust in SaaS ARR.
+- Messy Rev Rec: Weak billing controls erode trust in your reported ARR.

-- Founder-only relationships: if you are the sales process, you are also the bottleneck.
+- Founder Dependency: If you are the sales process, you are the bottleneck.

 How to value your SaaS business in practice, step by step